dogukanhazar-hub/IssueCreator/README.en.md

 # FastIssue

 #### Description
-{**This Bash script sends a POST request to the Gitee API to create a new issue in the specified repository.
+This Bash script sends a POST request to the Gitee API to create a new issue in the specified repository.
 It accepts parameters via command-line arguments and requires a Gitee personal access token for authentication.

 Features: